mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

   hindering learning).

 We import all this into Redis, using a custom library called _pythia_ (bonus points if you get the clunky allusion).
-We may or may not open-source it, but in all likelihood, we won't if it ends up working super well, sorry.
+Hopefully we'll clean it up enough to open source it.

 At this point we feel like we have a solid set of data: roughly 1,500,000 entries per month, or just under 40 million entries points total.
 Let's run a little